WhiteNight-SZTU/SimpleRedis/README.md

 # SimpleString
+A tool for bulk adding String to Redis , based on WinUI3.

+向Redis中批量添加String的WinUI3程序。

 However, i was trying to build a visual tool that no only allow user to bulk adding String, which also supported user to add List, HashList and more.
 But for me, as a beginner of WinUI3 and Redis, this is a big project and it will take too long, so perhaps I will update the relevant features in the future, or maybe not.